 Cats

-In the Bedrock Edition, the number of cats spawned in a village is determined by the number of beds present in that village.
-Only one villager is required for cats to spawn, and one cat can be generated for every four beds, whether claimed or unclaimed.
-A maximum of 10 cats can be present if there are up to 40 beds in the village.
+In the Bedrock Edition, the number of cats spawned in a village is determined by the number of beds present.
+Only one villager is required for cats to spawn, and one cat can be generated for every four beds, up to a maximum of 10 cats.
 Cats will respawn based on the number of beds available.

 Iron golems

-In the Java Edition of the game, iron golems are created when villagers engage in specific behaviors.
+In the Java Edition, one iron golem spawns naturally near the village meeting point upon generation.
+Additional iron golems are created when villagers engage in specific behaviors.
 The requirements for their spawning are as follows:

 • The villager must be either gossiping with another villager or panicking.